 In addition to making plain dried lemon zest you can also make lemon salt and lemon sugar.
 After you’ve zested the lemons but before you dehydrate the zest, mix the zest with either sugar or salt.

-Spread the lemon salt or lemon sugar out on parchment paper and put in dehydrator on a low temp (125°F degrees) for about 10 minutes.
+- Spread the lemon salt or lemon sugar out on parchment paper and put in dehydrator on a low temp (125°F degrees) for about 10 minutes or until the mixture feels dry and crumbly.

 Make dried lemons in an oven